ktosiek/ansible-nested-lookups/README.md

 * `raw list/string`: it will be templated without any fancy variables.
 Good as a first step.
 * `with_LOOKUP: ARG`: the specified lookup will get called with ARG as an argument, and with results of previous step in `items` variable
 * `apply: TEMPLATE`: each item from previous results will be replaced with rendered TEMPLATE.
 Value of the item being replaced is available as `item`.

+Additionaly, all steps can have `register: some_name` parameter, which will save the result of that step under both `items` and `some_name`.